yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 1

-First you will need to create your databases, to do this run the `npm run setup-dbs` command.
+First you will need to create your databases, to do this run the `npm run setup-db` command.

 Now you have your databases you can create your database connection, to do this you'll need to update the `connection.js` file, we have already made the file but you'll need to add the code.